StudentESE/aramis-to-cte-excel-converter/README.md

 **The given measurments in the /tests folder are transit liquit phase (TLP) foils from 30 µm Ag and 5 µm In and 5 µm Sn !!!**

-(... means they are not linear on the hotplate... this was the reason for doing my reasearch about the methods to measure it the right way)
+(... means they are not linear on the hotplate... this was the reason for doing my research about the methods to measure it the right way)

 ## Inter Stage CTE
 ![MacDown Screenshot](./kupferinterstagecte.png)